hausen-wu-23/div7/README.md

-# Informational Page on the 7th Panazer-Division
+# Informational Page on the 7th Panzer-Division

 ## Last commit 8a1e076